 Notice that cash flow does not mean profit.
 It is strictly the ability of the business to turn its products or service into cash.
 Had we only sold half of the lemonade, we didn’t do too well that day because we still have lemons and sugar as cash out items.

 Huge corporations spend cash for raw resources, inventory, and manufactured parts.
 They combine these parts and resources and produce products for sale in the market.
 They may sell several million dollars to one store chain and have a receivable on their books from that customer.
-During this process they owe money to parts suppliers, vendors for services etc. So you can see their cash flow statement is much more complicated in nature than a small business operation.
+During this process they owe money to parts suppliers, vendors for services etc. You can see their cash flow statement is much more complicated in nature than a small business operation.

 Remember what the cash flow is really about.
 It is a measurement usually in dollars of the ability of the company to turn its product or service into cash.
 Act on Knowledge.